-This code implements the basic logic, but lacks many of the details in my implementation.
-If you are writing your own dialog, you can see some of the logic and method calls used and the general technique.
+Logic.
+This code implements the basic logic, but lacks some details.
+We can see some of the logic and method calls used and the general technique.

-Note: I had to find values that would lay out and position the elements properly.
-It also has a table layout, which simplifies the design.
+Note I had to find values that would lay out and position the elements properly.
+A table layout simplifies the design.

-TableLayoutPanel: The layout is done with 2 TableLayoutPanels, with a white background so that it can better match Windows' themes.constTableLayoutPanel
+Detail The layout is done with 2 TableLayoutPanels, with a white background so that it can better match Windows' themes.

-Hiding: It can hide or show various parts.
-It will hide buttons you specify as null, and it will collapse and hide the text if you don't supply it.
+Detail It can hide or show various parts.
+It will hide buttons you specify as null, and it will hide the text if it is empty.

 /// Use this with the above static method.